Kyoko Kirigiri: Reception

-Critical reception to Kyoko has been positive.
-The Gamer listed her as the third best Danganronpa character after Makoto and Monokuma based on the mystery she initially provides in the narrative such as why she always wears gloves.
-In two 2013 polls from Anime Trend, Kyoko was voted as the best female character of the year based on her appearances in Danganronpa: The Animation.
-In a popularity poll from the franchise for the collected release of Trigger Happy Havoc and Goodbye Despair, Kyoko took the fourth spot.
-To celebrate, Rui Komatsuzaki did an illustration of the top five to be featured in the re-release of the games, Reload.
+Critical reception to Kyoko has been positive, ranked highly among the cast by critics and in popularity polls.
 In a Danganronpa: The Animation poll, Kyoko took fourth place.
 In December 2020, Japanese fashion brand Estryllia Enhillia announced a clothing line featuring a range of dresses, accessories, and unisex clothing pieces themed around Danganronpa characters to tie in with the 10th anniversary of Danganronpa: Trigger Happy Havoc, including Toko Fukawa, Byakuya Togami, Makoto, Junko Enoshima, Monokuma and Kyoko.
-In a 2021 poll, Kyoko was voted as the fifth best Danganronpa character.

 Manga News praised Kyoko's characterization in the Danganronpa: The Animation manga as, despite starting as a cold stoic character, she opens up to Makoto during their team up to investigate the class' trials presented through the narrative.
 The inclusion of her backstory during the climax was also the subject of praise.
 Her role in Danganronpa/Zero was also well received by Kotaku for how she interacts with the main character.
 Comic Book Resources listed the second most intelligent character behind Izuru Kamukura, citing her popularity in the series and how she often solves cases with Makoto.
 Remembering the release of the first Danganronpa anime, Kodaka learned of a fan who was overjoyed by just seeing two characters promoted.
 In response, he believes that the characters must have been Makoto and Kyoko based on their popularity.